xXShaneXx/C-/StlLibrary.md

 numbers.pop_back();      // Remove last element
 numbers[0];              // Access element

-Use when: You need dynamic array with fast random access std::array
+Use when: You need a dynamic array with fast random access. std::array
 #include <array>